Sandhy Sondoro: Early life

 Sandhy was born in Jakarta, Indonesia, as Sandhy Soendhoro, to Rr.
 Rika Pudjihastuti and Achmad Fauzan.
 Sandhy is of Palembangese, Javanese, Buginese, and Minangkabau descent.

-Sandhy came from a musical family, where the house provide the likes of American pop, folk, jazz and blues tunes coming from his mother's or father's guitar every day.
+Sandhy came from a musical family, where the house provided the likes of American pop, folk, jazz, and blues tunes coming from his mother's or father's guitar every day.
 His cousin, Ira Maya Sopha, was a famous child singer in Indonesia during the 1970s.

-After graduating from high school in Jakarta, at the age of 18 Sandhy went to visit his uncle in California and stayed there for a while, before leaving for Germany to study architecture.
+After graduating from high school in Jakarta, at the age of 18, Sandhy went to visit his uncle in California and stayed there for a while, before leaving for Germany to study architecture.

 Early career

-In Germany, he joined a band in his campus, but they rarely appeared on stage.
-Later he decided to find a job as he lived alone there and needed to support himself.
-He had an opportunity to work in a supermarket, but didn't get the job, as he was too late.
-On the way back to his apartment on his bike, he saw a busker on the street, and asked if he could join him.
-The busker agreed and Sandhy borrowed his friend's guitar and started playing on the streets of Biberach an der Riss.
+In Germany, he joined a band on his campus, but they rarely appeared on stage.
+Later, he decided to find a job, as he lived alone there and needed to support himself.
+He had an opportunity to work in a supermarket but didn't get the job, as he was too late.
+On the way back to his apartment on his bike, he saw a busker on the street and asked if he could join him.
+The busker agreed, and Sandhy borrowed his friend's guitar and started playing on the streets of Biberach an der Riss.
 They got 50 deutschemarks in an hour and shared the money.
 They played three times a week before he decided to do it alone.

-In 1998 he moved back to Berlin and started singing and playing the guitar in bars, clubs and in metros.
+In 1998 he moved back to Berlin and started singing and playing the guitar in bars, clubs, and metros.
 His famous song "Down on the Streets" was inspired by the experience gained in Berlin metros.
-He also performed in famous theatres like the House of World Cultures in Berlin, and at music festivals such as the Bode museum isle festival.
-In 2005, Sandhy performed in a charity concert for the 2004 Indian Ocean earthquake and tsunami victims, "Berlin for Asia."
+He also performed in famous theatres like the House of World Cultures in Berlin, and at music festivals such as the Bode Museum Isle Festival In 2005, Sandhy performed in a charity concert for the 2004 Indian Ocean earthquake and tsunami victims, "Berlin for Asia."

-During his time in Germany Sandhy "changed" his last name from "Soendhoro" (new spelling: Sundhoro) to "Sondoro" because many people had difficulties in pronouncing it.
+During his time in Germany Sandhy "changed" his last name from "Soendhoro" (new spelling: Sundhoro) to "Sondoro" because many people had difficulties pronouncing it.
 He also explained that Sondoro means "The Sound of Gold" in Latin.
 On his birth certificate and other official documents, his last name remains as "Soendhoro."